-Neurofeedback is a subdivision of a more general treatment, biofeedback.
-Neurofeedback is also known as EEG biofeedback.
-All forms of neurofeedback, like biofeedback in general, use technological devices to collect information about the brain directly from the brain.
-Brain waves can provide this information.
+Neurofeedback, also known as EEG biofeedback, uses technological devices to collect information about the brain through brain wave readings.
 At a minimum, neurofeedback relies on the use of a monitoring device, electronic sensors, and software that can read the incoming brain wave data.
 This data in turn creates brain maps.
-An expert trained in neurofeedback can then develop an understanding as to which neurological pathways have become dysregulated in a client, such as a person recovering from drug addiction.
+An expert trained in neurofeedback can then develop an understanding as to which neurological pathways have become deregulated in a client, such as a person recovering from drug addiction.

 Again, EEG biofeedback is the same as neurofeedback.
 Since literature in this area uses these terms interchangeably, it’s important to be aware that they’re synonymous.
 But what is EEG exactly?
 EEG is an acronym for electroencephalogram (EEG), and it is a test that is used to find abnormalities in the electrical activity of the brain.
 EEG biofeedback, or neurofeedback, tracks and keeps a record of the patterns of brain waves.
 A professional trained in neurofeedback can recognize healthy electrical activity patterns.
 When abnormal patterns are seen, the neurofeedback practitioner will know how to work with the client to try and restore optimal balance in the affected area of the brain.
 When neurofeedback is effective, an abnormal brain wave pattern will be shifted into a normal one.